hammerheim-game/hammerheim-rules/3-warbands/shadow-warriors.md

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 5 4 4 3 3 1 6 1 8
-Weapons/Armor: Shadow Warriors may be equipped with weapons and armor chosen from the Shadow Warrior Equipment list.
+Weapons/Armour: Shadow Warriors may be equipped with weapons and armour chosen from the Shadow Warrior Equipment list.

 Shadow Warrior Novices